FICO - Your Credit Score

 Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-What can you do to improve your FICO score?
+What can you do about your FICO score?
 Unfortunately, not much.
-Since the credit score is entirely based on a lifetime of credit history, it's very difficult to change it quickly.
-You should, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.
+Since the FICO score is based on a lifetime of credit history, it is hard to make a significant change in the number with quick fixes.
+You must, of course, remove any incorrect data from your credit report, which is the only way to quickly improve your credit score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.